Darvitz2/Archipelago/worlds/pokemon_bw/docs/encounter plando.md

 Every entry consists of 3 to 5 arguments:
 - `map` determines which map (i.e. which encounter table) this entry should be placed into.
   You can find a list of all map names on [this site](data/maps.md).
-  The map names must match the names on that site exactly.
+  The map names must match the names on that site exactly (except for casing).
-- `seasons` is an optional argument that determines which season(s) this entry should be placed into.
+- `seasons`/`season` is an optional argument that determines which season(s) this entry should be placed into.
   However, not all maps support different encounters for different seasons.
   You can find a list of all map supporting different seasons on [this site](data/maps.md).
   If the map does not support different seasons, you **have to omit** this argument.
-  Else, you can either write a single season or a list of seasons, with all of them starting with an uppercase letter (i.e. `Spring`, `Summer`, `Autumn`, and `Winter`).
+  Else, you can either write a single season or a list of seasons.
 - `method` determines which encounter method this entry should be placed into.
   Allowed method names are `Grass`, `Dark grass`, `Rustling grass`, `Surfing`, `Surfing rippling`, `Fishing`, and `Fishing rippling`.
   Note that the floor of caves/dungeons/etc. count as `Grass` and dust clouds and flying Pokémon's shadows count as `Rustling grass`.
-- `slots` is an optional argument that determines the exact slot(s) of the entry in the specified method.
+- `slots`/`slot` is an optional argument that determines the exact slot(s) of the entry in the specified method.
   You can either put in a single number, a list of numbers, or omit this argument.
   If omitted, this entry will be placed into all slots of the specified method.
   See [this site](data/slot%20values.md) for further information on allowed values.